wordaligned/advent-of-code/README.md

 beginner who is just learning to code.
 Each puzzle calls upon different skills and has two parts that build on a theme.

+First time through, I solved all the puzzles using Python, leaning on its standard containers, [algorithms][itertools] and text processing powers.
+Now I'm returning to the puzzles and exploring alternative solutions, for the practice.

 ## [Day 22][22]

 This is the puzzle I finished last.
 I had trouble understanding the